-Wind slabs and weakly bonded old snow require caution.
-The fresh and older wind slabs are prone to triggering above approximately 2200 m.
-Mostly avalanches are medium-sized and can be released even by a single winter sport participant.
+Fresh wind slabs are to be evaluated with care and prudence.
+The northwesterly wind will transport the loosely bonded old snow.
+The various wind slabs are to be evaluated with care and prudence in all aspects above approximately 2000 m.
+In some cases avalanches are medium-sized and can be released even by a single winter sport participant.
 Caution is to be exercised in particular adjacent to ridgelines and in gullies and bowls.
-In the regions neighbouring those that are subject to danger level 3 (considerable) the avalanche prone locations are more prevalent.
-Weak layers in the old snowpack can be released in very isolated cases in particular at transitions from a shallow to a deep snowpack, when entering gullies and bowls for example.
-This applies on very steep shady slopes above approximately 2400 m, especially in the north.
-Avalanches can reach medium size.
-On steep slopes mostly small gliding avalanches and moist snow slides are possible below approximately 2000 m.
-Snowpack Danger patterns dp.6: cold, loose snow and wind dp.7: snow-poor zones in snow-rich surrounding Over a wide area 10 to 20 cm of snow, and even more in some localities, has fallen.
-As a consequence of a strong to storm force northwesterly wind, wind slabs will form.
-These are lying on soft layers in all aspects at elevated altitudes.
+Weak layers in the old snowpack can be released in some places even by individual winter sport participants especially at transitions from a shallow to a deep snowpack, when entering gullies and bowls for example.
+This applies in particular on very steep northwest, north and northeast facing slopes in particular above approximately 2400 m.
+These avalanche prone locations are rather rare and are difficult to recognise.
+Snowpack Danger patterns dp.6: cold, loose snow and wind As a consequence of new snow and a moderate to strong northerly wind, further wind slabs will form on Thursday in all aspects.
+Wind slabs are lying on soft layers in particular on shady slopes at elevated altitudes.
+The fresh and somewhat older wind slabs are mostly easy to recognise but can be released easily especially at their margins.